rpe/rpe.github.io/_drafts/the-biggest-lies-in-management.markdown

 Here are a few clichés that managers love to use, which can range from out and out lies (though possibly not conscious ones) to thin veneers papering over a completely different behavior.
-And of course, sometimes when people say these things they are actually true!
+And sometimes when people say these things they are actually true!

 > "I value results, not activity."